-- A non-biological parent may be unable to make medical decisions for their child in an emergency. - If the couple separates, the unrecognized parent can lose all access to their child-even if they were an equal caregiver. - Children are left in legal limbo, lacking financial or social protections tied to both parents.
+- A non-biological parent may be unable to make medical decisions for their child in an emergency. - If the couple separates, the unrecognized parent can lose all access to their child- even if they are an equal caregiver.
+Children are left in legal limbo, lacking financial or social protections tied to both parents. - Some intersex individuals lose their reproductive capacity or are denied access to family building through alternative means.

-- Automatic recognition of both parents at birth-eliminating the need for second-parent adoption. - Streamlined adoption laws for same-sex parents to ensure equal rights. - Custody protections that prevent discrimination against LGBTIQ parents in family courts
+- Automatic recognition of both parents at birth-eliminating the need for second-parent adoption. - Streamlined adoption laws for LGBTIQ parents to ensure equal rights. - Custody protections that prevent discrimination against LGBTIQ parents in family courts. - Laws ending medically unnecessary nonconsensual surgeries on intersex children that may leave them sterile.